nmur/crt-mods/NEC N-3453 RGB Mux Mod/README.md

+# DISCLAIMER

+I am not an electrical engineer.
+I developed this mod using internet resources and examples, as well as trial and error.
+I am not responsible for any damage to your CRT or consoles, nor any injuries sustained.

 # NEC N-3453 RGB MUX Mod

 This set has an unpopulated SCART input which we can use to mount a PCB mounted SCART socket, as well as leverage portions of the unused circuit for our required components.